-In 2005, HISD students' performance was scored in science at an average score for fourth graders of 138 and for eighth graders of 130.
+HISD students' performance in science was most recently scored in 2005 where the average scores for fourth graders of 138 and for eighth graders of 130.

 Fourth graders scored higher than the large central cities that scored an average 135 but lower than the national and Texas averages which were at 149 and 150 respectively.